Core Loan Details

 The Big Dilemma: Reduce EMI vs. Reduce Tenure

-When you make a lump sum prepayment to your bank, you are typically offered two choices:
+When you make a lump sum prepayment to your bank, you are typically offered two choices.
+Understanding the difference between these two strategies is the key to financial freedom:

-• Reduce Term (Recommended): Your monthly EMI remains the exact same, but the extra money is used to wipe out your principal balance.
+Your monthly EMI remains the exact same, but the extra money you paid is used to immediately wipe out a portion of your principal balance.
 Because your principal drops drastically, the interest calculated for the remaining months plummets.
-This is mathematically the most efficient way to become debt-free faster.
+This is mathematically the most efficient way to become debt-free faster and maximizes your total savings.

-• Reduce EMI: Your loan tenure remains the same (e.g., 20 years), but your monthly EMI burden is recalculated to be lower.
-While this provides immediate monthly cash-flow relief, it stretches the loan out, meaning you will pay significantly more total interest to the bank over the long run.
+Your loan tenure remains the same (e.g., 20 years), but your monthly EMI burden is recalculated to be lower based on the new, smaller principal balance.
+While this provides immediate monthly cash-flow relief, it stretches the loan out.
+You will pay significantly more total interest to the bank over the long run compared to the Reduce Term strategy.

 Opportunity Cost: Should You Prepay or Invest?

-A common question among borrowers is: "Should I prepay my 8.5% home loan or invest that money in a mutual fund generating 12%?"
+A frequent question among financially savvy borrowers is: "Should I prepay my 8.5% home loan or invest that extra money in a mutual fund generating 12%?"
+This is the classic Prepay vs. Invest dilemma.